AdaCore/ada_language_server/doc/Getting-Started.md

 ![Ada Settings View](media/settings.png)

-The extension also contributes a **Project View** panel in the Explorer sidebar, showing the structure of the loaded GPR project as a tree.
-Its toolbar also gives access to the `Ada: Open Project File` command:
+The extension also contributes a **Project** view in the Explorer sidebar, showing the structure of the loaded GPR project as a tree.
+Its toolbar also gives access to the `Ada: Open Project...` command:

 ![Project View Toolbar](media/project-view-toolbar.png)